OuYangJinTing/ar_cache/README.md

 # ArCache

 `ArCache` is an modern cacheing library for `ActiveRecord` inspired by cache-money and second_level_cache.
-It works automatically by copied `ActiveRecord` related code.
+It works automatically by overridden `ActiveRecord` related CURL code.
 When executing standard `ActiveRecord` query, it will first query the cache, and if there is none in the cache, then query the database and write the result to the cache.